 - Cost of Attendance - For financial aid purposes, the Cost of Attendance is an estimate of the total cost to attend Baylor and includes both direct and indirect costs.
 Direct costs are those billed by Baylor, such as tuition and fees.
 Indirect Costs are books, supplies, transportation, personal expenses and room and board.
 The Business School does assess an additional Graduate Program Fee of $200 in the fall and spring semesters for MBA students.

 - Notebook Computer - All MBA students are required to have a notebook computer.Notebook requirements

 Before Arrival On Campus

-- Advising Appointment - Contact your academic advisor, Mary Reinhardt, to schedule an individual appointment.
+- Advising Appointment - Contact your academic advisor, Chelsea Derry, to schedule an individual appointment.

 - Watch Advising Webinar

 - Course Registration - You should register for courses prior to arrival on campus.
 General information is available at www.baylor.edu/mba/registration

 - Registration Holds - If you have a hold on your student account, you can identify the type of hold through your BearWeb account.
 New students often have a hold because personal information is incomplete.
 Personal data such as date of birth, ethnicity and religion are needed by Baylor for reporting purposes but were not required during the application process.
 Baylor never releases individual statistics to any outside entity.
 Statistics are ALWAYS summarized when provided to outside entities.